 Thanksgiving is about doing great things, not grating things, in showing gratefulness for things.

 Americans show how grateful they are by shaing a hand, not pounding sand; patting a back, not talking smack; and taking a knee to honor God, not to dishonor our flag, our country, and the brave men and women who have served and have died to help keep us free.

 When the world was bereft of autonomy, what did our country do to bring it back?

 Where men would lift up at Normandy, what did those Americans carry inside them?

 Why do the children sift through the mire of today and not realize what really matters?

 What did our ancestors gift us not so long ago that was paid for and is never free?

 Who were they (as they drift away, away from our hearts and minds, to true freedom)?

 Published June 6, 2019 (75th anniversary of D-Day)

-Jeff Boston Legal - Here to Help in Brevard County and Indian River County.
+Jeff Boston Legal - Here to Help throughout Brevard County.
 Office in Melbourne.